-- Using any secure ftp client (example: scp), copy the appropriate EMCGrab from the LassoInstallDir> \Bin directory to the target UNIX system.
-By default, the Lasso installation directory is <SystemDrive> \Dell\Lasso\Bin\. - 2.
-Log in to the target UNIX system using root privilege through SSH.
+Using any secure ftp client (example: scp):

+- 1. Copy the appropriate dellcollector from the LassoInstallDir>\Bin directory to the target Unix system.
+By default, the Lasso installation directory is <SystemDrive>\Dell\Lasso\Bin\. - 2.
+Log in to the target Unix system by using the root privilege through SSH.